sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 ### System Logs and Monitoring

 System logs on Linux are a set of files that contain information about the system and the activities taking place on it.
-- Kernel Logs: stored in `/var/log/kern.log`
+- Kernel Logs: Stored in `/var/log/kern.log`
-- System Logs: stored in `var/log/syslog`
+- System Logs: Stored in `var/log/syslog`
-- Authentication Logs: stored in `/var/log/auth.log`
+- Authentication Logs: Stored in `/var/log/auth.log`
-- Application Logs: stored in logs depending on application
+- Application Logs: Stored in logs depending on application

-Sure, here's how the table would look as a markdown bulleted list:

 - **Apache**: Access logs are stored in the /var/log/apache2/access.log file (or similar, depending on the distribution).
 - **Nginx**: Access logs are stored in the /var/log/nginx/access.log file (or similar).